Secure your booking for £26 (T&Cs Apply)

 Home | North Wales | Anglesey | Trearddur Bay

 See the sights of Anglesey with Oyster’s holiday cottages in Trearddur Bay.
 A seaside town on the southwest corner of Holyhead, Trearddur Bay has an award-winning sandy beach, a golf course, and several independent restaurants.
-Our luxe cottages allow you to enjoy these sights and more, with options for romantic retreats, family gatherings, and quiet getaways.
-See the Trearddur Bay holiday cottages below.
+Our collection of cottages allow you to enjoy these sights and more, with options for romantic retreats, family gatherings, and quiet getaways.
+Discover our Trearddur Bay accommodation options below.

 Checking properties for availability…